 What is experiential education?

-Experiential learning is an educational framework that gives students the opportunity to construct knowledge, skills and value from real experience.
-It's many forms of “learning by doing” and so much more.
+Experiential learning is an educational framework that gives students the opportunity to utilize the skills learned in the classroom to construct knowledge, skills and value in a real-world setting.

-Students and partners engage in authentic experiences and focused reflection to develop new understandings and contribute to their communities.
+Students and partners engage in authentic experiences and critical reflection to develop new understandings, contribute to their communities and hone their critical competencies before entering the workforce.
 The strong partnerships developed through experiential education opportunities at UNB help to solve problems in innovative ways.

 Experiential learning in education

-3. Reflective practice – building knowledge by connecting theory and practice.
+3. Reflective practice: Building knowledge by connecting theory and practice and identifying competencies acquired through their experience.

 Kolb's cycle includes: adventure & challenge, observation & reflection, drawing conclusions, and application to real life